Windows 365 Now Supports Windows 11

 Windows 365 has more new features since its launch.
 These enhancements to windows365.microsoft.com allow users to change local resource settings such as printers, microphones and keyboards on demand.
 Microsoft also made a change that allows IT administrators to pull a user’s access immediately rather than wait the usual required seven days.

-Does your organization need help implementing Windows 365 or upgrading your devices to Windows 11?
+Does your organization need help implementing Windows 365 or upgrading your devices to the newest version of Windows?
 Partner with 2W Tech.
 We’re a technology service provider and Microsoft Gold partner specializing in solutions for the manufacturing industry.
 Contact us today to get the most out of the Microsoft suite of products.